About the VMC

 For more on the policy context and future direction of the VMC, visit the Studies and Plans page.

-The VMC is rising in an area that is now largely industrial, but was previously the Village of Edgeley.
+The VMC is rising in an area that used to be the Village of Edgeley.

-The village was established by Pennsylvania German migrants in the early 1800s near the intersection of Jane Street and Highway 7.
-The landscape was covered in fruit trees, mainly apples.
+Pennsylvania German migrants established Edgeley in the early 1800s near the intersection of Jane Street and Highway 7.
+The landscape was covered in fruit trees, mainly growing apples.

-At one time, this village on Black Creek had a hotel, a church, a slaughterhouse, and some shops but it was perhaps best known for its cider mill, which made use of the local apple trees.
+At one time, this village on Black Creek had a hotel, a church, a slaughterhouse, and popular cider mill.
 The original mill only produced cider but later expanded the product line to apple butter and apple jelly.
 Through the late 1800s, the mill had a steady stream of customers in the fall months, and some buyers even stayed overnight.

 Today, Edgeley’s legacy is embedded in some of the VMC’s street names: Edgeley Boulevard, Millway Avenue, Apple Mill Road, and Applewood Crescent.
-Fruit trees are to be planted in the forthcoming Edgeley Pond and Park.
+The City will also plant fruit trees in Edgeley Pond and Park.